Louis Moore (American football)

-Louis Moore (born January 29, 2001) is an American football safety for the Indiana Hoosiers.
-He previously played for the Ole Miss Rebels and at Navarro College.
+Louis Moore (born January 29, 2001) is a professional football safety.
+He played college football for the Ole Miss Rebels, Navarro College, and the Indiana Hoosiers.

-Early life and high school
+Early life

-Moore attended high school at Poteet located in Mesquite, Texas.
-Coming out of high school, he committed to play college football at Navarro College.
+Moore attended Poteet High School in Mesquite, Texas.
+He committed to play college football at Navarro College.

 College career

 Navarro College

 During his three years at Navarro from 2019 through 2021, he redshirted and played sparingly due to injuries and the cancellation of the 2020 season due to the COVID-19 pandemic.

 Indiana (first stint)

-After playing three years at Navarro as a wide receiver and defensive back, Moore committed to play for the Indiana Hoosiers as a defensive back.
-In his first season with the Hoosiers in 2022, he tallied just nine tackles with one being for a loss.
-In week three of the 2023 season, Moore racked up nine tackles and recovered an onside kick in a 21–14 loss versus Louisville.
-During the 2023 season, he had a breakout year, playing in all twelve games with ten starts totaling 82 tackles with one being for a loss, three interceptions, and a forced fumble.
-After the conclusion of the 2023 season, Moore entered his name into the NCAA transfer portal.
+After playing three years at Navarro as a wide receiver and safety, Moore committed to play for the Indiana Hoosiers.
+In his first season with the Hoosiers in 2022, he tallied nine tackles with one being for a loss.
+In week 3 of the 2023 season, Moore racked up nine tackles and recovered an onside kick in a 21–14 loss to Louisville.
+That season, he played in all 12 games with ten starts totaling 82 tackles with one being for a loss, three interceptions, and a forced fumble.
+After the season, Moore entered his name into the NCAA transfer portal.